vespene-io/_old_vespene/docs/source/setup.rst

 Ready to start trying out Vespene?

 You are encouraged to read the scripts before you run them (please do!), as they are very simple and short, and include some comments.
-As you read them, you'll understand more about Vespene's architecture and files are important to it.
+As you read them, you'll understand more about Vespene's architecture and which files are important to it.

 Vespene likes to put files in the following places::